ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_gdwps/readme_gdwps-datamart_en.md

 |10/0/8 |	Significant height of primary swell |	SWELL |	SFC_0 |	m|
 |10/0/9 |	Peak period of primary swell 	|SWPER |	SFC_0 |	s|

-NOTES:
+Note :

 * u and v components of the wind vector are to be resolved relative to the defined grid, in the direction of increasing i and j coordinates.

 ## Support

-If you have any questions about these data, please contact us at: ec.dps-client.ec@canada.ca
+If you have any questions about these data, please contact us at : ec.dps-client.ec@canada.ca

 ## Announcements from the dd_info mailing list